 Kids had an ‘Eggs-ellent’ time this Easter!

-During the Easter half term, over 234 children and adults from refuges across the UK enjoyed their break by visiting their local farms, zoos and wildlife parks.
-These included: Battersea Park Zoo, Swithens Farm, Lancaster Farm and Birmingham Wildlife Conservation Park.
+During the Easter half term, over 356 children and adults from refuges across the UK enjoyed their break by visiting their local farms, zoos, wildlife parks and Easter egg hunts too!
+These included: Battersea Park Zoo, Swithens Farm, Lancaster Farm, Sheffield Tudor Ruins, Woodside Farm and Birmingham Wildlife Conservation Park.

 The families were able to create positive memories by seeing the animals and being able to spend time with one another.
 One refuge worker who visited Swithens Farm in Leeds said, “The children were able to feed the lambs, pet the other animals and have loads of fun!
 Thank you for giving us this opportunity.”
 Another refuge worker has also given feedback about their trip to Lancaster Farm: “It was lovely to see the children and their mums enjoying themselves and showing their love for animals.”